-- 77% of patients were satisfied with the practice's opening hours compared with the clinical commissioning group (CCG) average of 81% and the national average of 76%. - 80% of patients said they could get through easily to the practice by phone compared to the national average of 73%. - 78% of patients said that the last time they wanted to speak to a GP or nurse they were able to get an appointment compared with the CCG average of 85% and the national average of 85%. - 98% of patients said their last appointment was convenient compared with the CCG average of 92% and the national average of 92%. - 84% of patients described their experience of making an appointment as good compared with the CCG average of 77% and the national average of 73%. - 49% of patients said they don't normally have to wait too long to be seen compared with the CCG average of 59% and the national average of 58%.
+- 75% of patients were satisfied with the practice's opening hours compared with the clinical commissioning group (CCG) average of 72% and the national average of 76%. - 84% of patients said they could get through easily to the practice by phone compared to the CCG average of 69% and the national average of 73%.
+The practice told us that reception staff aimed to answer the phone within three rings. - 81% of patients said that the last time they wanted to speak to a GP or nurse they were able to get an appointment compared with the CCG average of 79% and the national average of 85%. - 86% of patients said their last appointment was convenient compared with the CCG average of 87% and the national average of 92%. - 70% of patients described their experience of making an appointment as good compared with the CCG average of 67% and the national average of 73%.